devleaks/followthegreens/docs/beta.md

 Spawn mode 1: Departure at rest: Car goes at start of route and moves ahead sufficiently.

-Spawn mode 2: Arrival or on the move: Car starts in front of car and join route sufficiently ahead, taking into account aircraft movement.
+Spawn mode 2: Arrival or on the move: Car starts in front of the aircraft (left or right) and join route sufficiently ahead, taking into account aircraft progress movement.

-Disappearance:
+Two disappearance possibilities:

-On departure, car drives on runway 200m, then turn towards where it is coming (towards origin of route) and carry on 100m.
+On departure from a runway, car drives on runway 200m, then turn towards where it is coming (towards origin of route) and carry on 100m.
 Then vanishes.
 (Plan is here to have the car go back to origin of route... code almost ready.)

-On arrival at ramp: continue 40m in the direction of the ramp, turn randomly left or right, continue 100m then disappear.
+On arrival at ramp: continue 40m in the direction of the ramp (last edge, whereever it points to...), turn randomly left or right, continue 100m then disappear.

 If you ask for new greens (on the move), it starts like Spawn mode 2.
+The car changes its direction and heads for a few meters ahead of the aircraft.

 Taxi safely